 SEED believes in the Modern Portfolio Theory that non-diversifiable risk and returns are linked.
 That does not mean that we adhere to any single model or index.
 Asset pricing models are just that, models.
 As such, they are imprecise yet very useful.
 We require that the models we use to guide us be not only theoretically sound and supported by empirical data, but also sensible for the unique situation of each investor.
-A value bias across all asset classes typically meets these tests.
+A value bias across and within all asset classes meets these tests.
 Likewise, minimizing fees and taxes are also both academically supported and common sense strategies, and we are thus often just buy and hold — a simple, straightforward approach championed by such investment luminaries as Warren Buffet, consistent with academic research, as well as tax and cost effective.
 However, unlike most otherwise passive value funds who trade in order to track their corresponding index, we manage and trade to optimize tax and fee efficiency and keep a value bias.

 We focus on keeping fees and taxes low.
 Whatever your opinion on the topic of market efficiency — both sides of the debate can provide both empirical and anecdotal evidence — one fact is clear: costs matter.
 Reams of academic studies have shown that fees are the largest determinant of relative performance, yet fees still often approach 1% of assets.
 Moreover, very few active managers pay close attention to taxes, perhaps the only other variable that comes close to fees when calculating relative after-tax returns.